douglaswlee/douglaswlee.github.io/_posts/2018-10-02-Reddit Gradschool.md

 * To understand which topics best describe user-submitted questions to this subreddit using Topic Modeling, and
 * To explain how these topics (and characteristics of the submitted questions) contribute to incidence of “useful feedback” using a Logistic Regression model.

-Here, "useful feedback" can be any collection of responses to a submitted question where other users sufficiently address the concerns of the original poster (OP).
+Here, "useful feedback" can be any collection of comments responding to a submitted question where other users sufficiently address the concerns of the original poster (OP).
 This may be indicated by the OP simply thanking or otherwise expressing gratitude to other users for their responses.
 Ultimately, the goal of this effort would be to help r/gradadmissions users in structuring their questions to receive the best possible feedback and encourage future visits and contributions to discussions.

 ## The Data